systopia/de.systopia.remoteactivity/README.md

 This extension exposes CiviCRM activities via the [CiviRemote framework](https://github.com/systopia/de.systopia.remotetools).

-Note: Currenlty this extension depends on the `remote-tools-api4` branch of [de.systopia.remotetools](https://github.com/systopia/de.systopia.remotetools).
+Note: Currently this extension depends on the `remote-tools-api4` branch of [de.systopia.remotetools](https://github.com/systopia/de.systopia.remotetools).

 ## We need your support